mathscapes/website/about.md

 **Mathscapes Research is committed to advance in the field of algorithm design through mathematical research.**

-Mathscapes study and design algorithms for computational problems.
-We see algorithmic complexity more than just space and time; examine how maths may be used to discover and build on other possible parameters that contribute to this complexity.
+Based in Bangalore, Mathscapes study and design algorithms for computational problems.
+We see algorithmic complexity more than just space and time; and examine how maths may be used to discover and build on other possible parameters that contribute to this complexity.

 Our projects are primarily research-based and include both — initiated by ourselves and commissioned.
 Beyond that, we are always keen to undertake projects that pivot on Mathematics and Computer Science.